preset-io/dashboard-optimization/README.md

 ![Screenshot 2024-10-18 at 08-35-25 Superset.png](images/Screenshot_2024-10-18_at_08-35-25_Superset.png)

 The chart is identical to the initial one, that queried Trino directly, but it only took 0.56 seconds to render — an 80x improvement!
-Other variations of the query are equally fast: we can filter by a specific country and group by only the market segment, for example, and the chart will render under a second.
+Other variations of the query are equally fast: we can filter by a specific country and group by only the market segment, for example, and the chart will still render under a second.
 All it required was some planning and a scheduler.

 ## Other solutions